dojo/dojo.io/site/source/cookbook/testing/mocking-imports.md

 const HelloWorld = proxyquire('./HelloWorld', stubs);
 ```

-5. Invoke methods on your API so you can make assertions:
+5. Invoke the necessary methods on your widget so you can make assertions:

 ```js
 const widget = new HelloWorld();